tisztamo/Junior/docs/README.md

 For questions or assistance, please raise an issue in our GitHub repository.

-**Note:** We've tested Junior primarily with the GPT-4 model.
+**Note:** We've tested Junior primarily with the ChatGPT Plus model.
 However, you're welcome to experiment with similarly capable models and share your findings.
 It's not compatible with GPT-3.5.